microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ## Architecture

-Secure mode builds on the Single Virtual Network Pattern in which all components of your workload are inside a single virtual network (VNet).
-This pattern is possible if you're operating in a single region, as a virtual network can't span multiple regions.
+"Secure mode" builds on the [Single Virtual Network Pattern](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/network-level-segmentation#pattern-1-single-virtual-network) in which all components of your workload are inside a single virtual network (VNet).
+This pattern is only possible if you're operating in a single region, as a virtual network can't span multiple regions.
 The virtual network isolates your resources and traffic from other VNets and provides a boundary for applying security policies.
 Services deployed within the same virtual network communicate securely.
 This additional level of isolation helps prevent unauthorized external access to services and helps protect your data.

+Additionally, "secure mode" isolates each Azure Service type into subnets to allow further protection to be applied via Network Security Groups (NSGs) if you want to extend the provided configuration.

 ### High Level Architecture

 ![Secure mode - High level architecture](../images/secure-deploy-high-level-architecture.png)

 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
 Azure ExpressRoute helps protect data during communication.
+In this example, an organizations enterprise networking configuration can be peered with the virtual network deployed by Information Assistant "secure mode" to allow users access to the application.

 ### Detailed Architecture